 If you compare your insurance premiums over the last few years, you'll notice it increases.
-It’s usually not by much, but it tends to increase every year.
+It's usually not by much, but it tends to increase every year.
 You should pay attention to rising costs so you can decide if you want to shop for a more affordable insurance provider.
-These are 10 common reasons why your premium likely increased by a little (or a lot) over the past few years:
+Here are 10 common reasons why your home insurance premium increased by a little (or a lot) over the past few years:

 1. Carrier Losses

 About 1 in 19 homes experience a claim each year with an average payout of $11,666.
 Wildfires, tornadoes, hurricanes, the list of catastrophes goes on and on.
 In 2017 alone, there were over a million fires across the nation, costing $23 billion in damage.
 Your premiums go towards covering that damage.